keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

 COVID-19 has brought me more time to stay at home.
 Apart from taking a break from the day-to-day work schedule, I have had some time to go through my reading lists (or my hundreds of open tabs and windows), as well as rethinking how to better organise/restructure my information consumption habit.

+> We read a lot every day.
+How much can we actually retain?
+How much information that we once found *useful* can actually be *used*?

 ## The Bad Habit

 I have a bad habit regarding information consumption on computers/smartphones.
 When I come across some interesting sources or references but do not have the time/energy to go through it right away, I leave them open in the background for later.